|

 Fee: $60.00

-During his tenure in Weimar (1708-1717), Johann Sebastian Bach composed around 20 cantatas, which represent a significant development in his musical style.
-These works, created for the court chapel, showcase Bach's expressive melodies, intricate counterpoint, and innovative orchestration.
-They paved the way for his extensive cantata production later in his career as he became Thomaskantor in Leipzig.
-We invite you to join us as we explore some of Bach's most notable Weimar cantatas.
-We will discuss the occasion for each piece, review its text, and conduct high-level musical analysis to enable a deeper appreciation of Bach's musical language.
+We will explore Johann Sebastian Bach’s cantata production during his tenure in Weimar (1708-1717).
+In this period, Bach composed cantatas for the Ducal court chapel, honing his style and paving the way for his extensive cantata production later in his career as he became Thomaskantor in Leipzig.
+Whether or not you participated in Part I in February, please join us as we continue our journey through Bach's most notable Weimar cantatas.
+We'll discuss the occasion for each piece, review its text, and conduct high-level musical analysis to enable a deeper appreciation of Bach's evolving musical language.
 The sessions will include listening to excerpts or entire cantatas if time allows.
 Whether you're a Bach enthusiast or new to his music, this course will equip you with new insights and tools to engage with the works of one of the greatest composers in history.

 |